top of page

 Tomato rasam from Udipi (Udipi saaru)

-I have recently been making a number of rasam recipes, see my blog, and it has opened my mind to the different textures and flavors that this savory drink bring to the table.
-I have discovered that the name changes with the region or community, the consistency changes, with or without lentils, the flavors change from mild to super spicy, but each one is delicious.
+I have recently been making several rasam recipes, see my blog, and it has opened my mind to the different textures and flavours this savoury drink brings.
+I have discovered that the name changes with the region or community, the consistency changes, with or without lentils, and the flavours change from mild to super spicy, but each one is delicious.
 While the world is catching up with nutritional shots, this was the original nutritional shot.
 Historical reference has dated the first recipe to the 16th century, but the term derives from the Sanskrit "rasa" which means "juice" usually of tamarind or tomato, and lead to the coinage of the word rasam.

-As a note, a true rasam is always served as a aperitif, it opens up the palate, the aroma stimulates the brain to start digestion and the stomach begins to expect food making you hungry.
-For me it is one of the best pre-starters I can serve.
+As a note, a true rasam is always served as an aperitif.
+It opens up the palate, the aroma stimulates the brain to start digestion, and the stomach begins to expect food, making you hungry.
+For me, it is one of the best pre-starters I can serve.

 This rasam stays true to all the stories and benefits of this amazing drink.
 It is delicate with a smooth palate feel.
-The aromas of coconut and the slight tanginess of tomato is balanced by the pop of chili and tempered spiced.
-Trust me you will ask for another glass of this rasam.
+The aromas of coconut and the slight tanginess of tomato are balanced by the pop of chilli and tempered spice.
+Trust me, you will ask for another glass of this rasam.

 Ingredients: